adarqui/Codex/src/Codex/Meetup/M1/README.md

      Result {player = 1, placement = 5, wins = 1, total = 151}
      Result {player = 3, placement = 5, wins = 1, total = 146}
      "done"

+2. Numerical Abstraction
+--

+Task: Imagine numbers as we know them do not exist.
+Now imagine you were tasked with representing numbers as either: nothing or the successor of nothing.
+First, define this numerical representation.
+Next, implement some basic arithmetic operators: add, subtract, multiply, divide etc. Finally, implement the following functions: factorial, fibonacci, compare, minimum, maximum.

+Bonus points: Include the predecessor of nothing in your numerical abstraction.

+Demo: Show some examples of your numerical representation and functions in action.

+Hint 1: pleh fo eb yam yllacificeps slaremuN hcruhC dna suluclac adbmal eht gnihcraeseR. srebmun onaep.

+Hint 2: tsegnolsiohwenoehtsi,slaremunhcruhcybdet­neserpersdnarepoowtfomumixameht,yllarene­G

 3. Whose operator is it anyway?
 --